-Healthcare contract development and manufacturing organizations offer one-stop solutions from development to manufacturing to all the pharmaceutical and medical device companies on contract basis.
-Most of the small sized pharmaceutical and biopharmaceutical companies prefer outsourcing their development and manufacturing organization activities due to lack of internal capabilities.
+Healthcare contract development and manufacturing organizations offer one-stop solutions from development to manufacturing to all the pharmaceutical and medical device companies on a contract basis.
+Most of the small-sized pharmaceutical and biopharmaceutical companies prefer outsourcing their development and manufacturing organization activities due to lack of internal capabilities.

 However, increasing logistic costs, serialization issues faced by healthcare organizations, and threat of infringement of Intellectual Property (IP) rights are anticipated to restrain the market growth for healthcare contract development and manufacturing organization over the forecast period.

-Contract manufacturing is further sub segmented into API/bulk drugs, finished dose formulations, and medical device.
-In the contact manufacturing segment, medical device is expected to account for the largest market share of 47.5% in 2019.
-The medical device segment is further sub segmented into class I, class II, and class III.
-Increased spending by the pharmaceutical companies on R&D, rising prevalence of chronic disease, and increasing number of CROs are some major factors positively affecting the market growth.
+Contract manufacturing is further sub-segmented into API/bulk drugs, finished dose formulations, and medical device.
+In the contract manufacturing segment, the medical device is expected to account for the largest market share of 47.5% in 2019.
+The medical device segment is further sub-segmented into class I, class II, and class III.
+Increased spending by the pharmaceutical companies on R&D, rising prevalence of chronic disease, and an increasing number of CROs are some major factors positively affecting the market growth.